iterative/dvc.org/public/static/docs/command-reference/checkout.md

 - Scans the DVC-files to compare against the data files or directories in the
   <abbr>workspace</abbr>.
 DVC knows which data (<abbr>outputs</abbr>) match
-  because their checksums are saved in the `outs` fields inside the DVC-files.
+  because the corresponding file hash values are saved in the `outs` fields in the DVC-files.
 Scanning is limited to the given `targets` (if any).
 See also options `--with-deps` and `--recursive` below.

 - Missing data files or directories, or those that don't match with any DVC-file, are restored from the <abbr>cache</abbr>.
 See options `--force` and